microsoft/featurebits/README.md

 Feature Toggling is important to support Continuous Integration/Continuous Deployment.
 Features that may be experimental or incomplete can be hidden behind a FeatureBit for some, most, or all users.
 FeatureBits currently supports both .NET Core and TypeScript/Angular.

+## Adding the thing

+This is a simple way to add stuff.

 ## Reporting Security Issues

 Security issues and bugs should be reported privately, via email, to the Microsoft Security